mrlegowatch/GarageStorageSwift/README.md

     var zip: String
 }
 ```
-In order to store this as a property of another object in GarageStorage, it must conform to Codable:
+In order to store this as a property of another object in GarageStorage, have it to Codable:
 ```swift
 extension Address: Codable { }
 ```
-In order to *park* this as a root type, it must further conform to either the `Hashable`, or  `Mappable` protocol.
+In order to *park* this as a root type, have it conform to either the `Hashable`, or  `Mappable` protocol.
 Since this is a simple type,  `Hashable` is the way to go:
 ```swift
 extension Address: Hashable { }
 ```